-I have never been one to engage in the mobile selfie culture, working out my best side, best angle and standing in front of a mirror for hours perfecting that smile.
-I’ve never really had time for mirrors only to check I’ve not overdone it on the blusher and I’ve taken my headscarf off before leaving home.
+I have never been one to engage in the mobile selfie culture.
+Working out my best side, best angle and standing in front of a mirror for hours perfecting that smile.
+I’ve never really had time for mirrors.
+I only have time to check I’ve not overdone it on the blusher and I’ve taken my headscarf off before leaving home.

-Having had some terrible photos taken of myself in the past, a few years back I brought a new camera from a trip to Japan and borrowing a tripod from a friend (still borrowing!), I started messing around taking my own photos.
+Having had some terrible photos taken of myself in the past, a few years back I brought a new camera from a trip to Japan.
+I borrowed a tripod from a friend (still borrowing!), I started messing around taking my own photos.

-Now if images of me are needed for work, I am quite happy and confident to do this myself and share images of me that reflect me and my personality.
+Now if images of me are needed for work, I am quite happy and confident to do this myself.
+Sharing images of me that reflect me and my personality.

-I thought I would share a few tips on how I’ve got this stage of taking my own selfie photos and hopefully help you feel more confident about being in front of the camera to get the best shot for the occasion.
+Here at Onwards and Up, I thought I would share a few tips on how to take your own selfie photos.
+To hopefully help you feel more confident about being in front of the camera and get the best shot for the occasion.
 No more grinning and bearing.
-Ha!
+Haha!

 Where would be without Pinterest!
-My home has been built from Pinterest, thank you.
-Like many, I go through phases with Pinterest, but it is a great tool to use to create boards of inspiration, information and stuff.
+My home has been built from Pinterest, thank you very much.
+Like many, I go through phases with Pinterest, but it is a great image inspiration tool to use to create boards of information and stuff.

-Perfecting the art of my own photos I was researching Pinterest and created a board called selfies.
-I got inspiration from fun images that I found on Pinterest which got me thinking about profile photos not always having to be stiff, sat upright photos, but a more relaxed, natural and fun portrait allowing your personality to shine.
+Collecting ideas for my own photos, I was researching Pinterest and created a board called selfies.
+I got inspiration from fun images that I found on Pinterest which got me thinking about profile photos.
+Profile photos don’t always have to be stiff, sat upright photos, but a more relaxed, natural and fun portrait allowing your personality to shine.